CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Scenarios/Scenarios_Guide.md

 The following Headers are phases that MUST be done for each scenario.
 They are needed to provide a structure to the many OpenShift layered product scenarios that will be running on OpenShift CI.

-Below is a basic flow chart of how a OpenShift CI scenario may look.
+Below is a basic flow chart of how an OpenShift CI scenario may look.
 Each scenario should have a chain where most of the work is completed.
 This chain should be named something like `interop-{product_name}-chain`.
 The scenario chain should execute the orchestrate, execute, and report steps in order.
 The orchestrate, execute, and report steps of a scenario's chain can either be another chain or a single ref depending on your scenario's specific needs.

 ```mermaid
 ---